pallets-eco/flask-security/docs/customizing.rst

 When sending an email, Flask-Security goes through the following steps:

   #.
-Call the email context processor as described above
+Calls the email context processor as described above

   #.
 Calls ``render_template`` (as configured at Flask-Security initialization time) with the
      context and template to produce a text and/or html version of the message